Your Address Has Been Flagged as High Risk by a Third-Party Screening Tool: Hyperliquid Warning Explained

 What does userAllowed false mean

 It means the frontend-state check currently indicates the address is not allowed by that frontend path.
-It is useful evidence, but it is not a complete account audit and not proof of asset loss.
+Use it as one record, then check balances, positions, locks, and withdrawal history separately.

 Should I open a support ticket first